Introduction to Adolescent SBIRT from a Prevention Perspective

 Please login or create your account, then return to this page to register.

 This course is intended for members of the Opioid Response Network and serves as an orientation to the project.
-The Opioid Response Network was created to support community efforts in addressing opioid use disorder prevention, treatment
+The Opioid Response Network was created to support community efforts in addressing opioid use disorder prevention, treatment and recovery.
+This project is funded by the Substance Abuse and Mental Health Services Administration (SAMHSA).

 Funding for this initiative was made possible (in part) by grant no. 1H79TI080816-01 from SAMHSA.
 The views expressed in written conference materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.
 Copyright Opioid Response Network 2020 (orn@aaap.org).